Jim Leighton: International career

 Leighton's international career lasted for 16 years, from 1982 to 1998.
 He was an uncapped squad member for the 1982 World Cup, before making his debut against East Germany on 13 October 1982.
 Within two years he was his country's No. 1, and he played in all of his country's matches at the 1986 and 1990 World Cups.

 After Leighton fell out of favour at club level, Andy Goram became Scotland first choice goalkeeper and played at Euro 92 and Euro 96.
 Leighton regained the position after a man of the match performance in a 1-0 home win versus Sweden in November 1996 during qualification for the 1998 World Cup.
-Leighton played all three Scotland matches at the tournament finals and became the last football player born in the 1950s to play in a FIFA World Cup game.
+Leighton played all three Scotland matches at the tournament finals and became the last footballer born in the 1950s to play in a FIFA World Cup game.

 He retired from international football on 10 October 1998.
 His last match was a European Championship qualifier against Estonia when aged 40 years and 78 days.
 This set a new record as the oldest player to play for Scotland, since broken by David Weir in September 2010 and later by Craig Gordon in June 2024.
 Leighton is a member of the Scotland Football Hall of Fame, having won his 50th cap in 1989.
-Leighton played 91 times for Scotland, second only to Kenny Dalglish's 102 appearances.
+Leighton played 91 times for Scotland, third only to Andy Robertson (97) and Kenny Dalglish (102).